Jak-o-Shadows/townbuilder/NOTES.md

 # Desired Features
- * Paths give bonus walkign speed
+ * Paths give bonus walking speed
    * When combined with pathfinding, this will incentise the pawns to walk on the paths